LGALS13

-Placental protein 13 (PP13) is a protein that in humans is encoded by the LGALS13 gene.
+Placental protein 13 (PP13, also known as galectin-13) is a protein that in humans is encoded by the LGALS13 gene.

 Structure and function

-Function

 It is composed of two identical subunits which are held together by disulfide bonds.
 The monomer of this protein has structural similarity to several members of the beta-galactoside-binding S-type lectin family, but it could not bind beta-galactoside.
 This is because the ligand binding site is lack of key residue for binding beta-galactoside.
 It is a galectin-like protein.

-The ligand of this protein is still unknown.
+Galectin-13 has been shown to bind CD44, inhibiting membrane localization of SLC7A11 and promoting propagation of ferroptosis.

 Clinical significance

 PP13 levels that are low in the first trimester of pregnancy confers a higher risk for developing pre-eclampsia later in pregnancy.